mada360/basicWeatherApp/Plan.md

 ### Order of priority

-1) Weather - Have weather app with current and 5 day forecast and the ability to change direction and temp type.
+1. Weather - Have weather app with current and 5 day forecast and the ability to change direction and temp type.
-2) An Alarm app - with all the features outlined above.
+2. An Alarm app - with all the features outlined above.
-3) Improve the weather app to use TTS and say the weather for the day (Like google now does).
+3. Improve the weather app to use TTS and say the weather for the day (Like google now does).
-4) Integrate weather and alarm.
+4. Integrate weather and alarm.
-5) Integrate basic calender function - Display calender and open app
+5. Integrate basic calender function - Display calender and open app
-6) Show agenda and link with google maps for travel time (if possible).
+6. Show agenda and link with google maps for travel time (if possible).

 ## Simple Actions for __Basic__ Weather

 1. When the app opens it will receive the users location from sensors
-  a.
-Include location permissions into manifest
+  * Include location permissions into manifest
-  b.
-Store location as a variable
+  * Store location as a variable
-  b.
-Convert location data into (long, lat) to WOEID
+  * Convert location data into (long, lat) to WOEID

     YQL = ```YQL SELECT * FROM geo.places WHERE text="{$seedLat}, {$seedLong}" AND placeTypeName.code = 7```